BahAilime/Frontend-Mentor-Chanllanges/Time-tracking-dashboard/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Time tracking dashboard solution

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents